 Students may refuse treatment by the EDTT.
 If the evaluating professional; however, deems a referral to the EDTT as the appropriate treatment recommendation, then the student may be referred to community resources for ongoing services unless it is an emergency situation.

 Referrals to the EDTT are made by CCSD and/or SHS professional staff members.
-If you believe a student might benefit from treatment provided by the EDTT, please have the student schedule an initial consultation appointment with Dr. Joseph Armen, SHS physician at 328-6841, or Mrs. Courtney Robinson, SHS nutritionist at 328-6841.
+If you believe a student might benefit from treatment provided by the EDTT, please have the student schedule an initial consultation appointment with Dr. Joseph Armen, SHS physician, at 328-6841, or Mrs. Courtney Robinson, SHS Registered Dietitian, at 328-6841.

 If you would like, an anonymous eating disorder screening tool is available.
 No identifying information will be solicited and your IP address is not recorded.